pellcorp/creality-wiki/docs/eddyng.md

 ## Probe Installation

+It is **strongly** recommended to initially connect your probe to the front USB Slot initially and use it for a while that way to make sure its stable, before directly wiring it to either the mainboard or making a cable for the lidar port (K1M users only).
+If possible avoid destroying the original cable when you are making your lidar or direct mainboard connection as you might need it in the future.

 !!! danger

     If you are not using a side mount you **must** verify config changes for eddyng.cfg before **homing your printer**, using **Screws Tilt Calculate** or doing a **bed mesh**!